jessicacousins/fullstack_vite_webapp/README.md

 14. **AI Comment Sentiment Analysis**: Each blog comment is automatically analyzed for sentiment (positive, neutral, or negative) using OpenAI's GPT model and is stored in MongoDB for each comment.
 Sentiment analysis results are displayed on the Admin Dashboard, offering insights for content creators and administrators
 15. **AI-Generated Content**: Users can generate content for blog posts through OpenAI’s GPT model.
 This feature allows for seamless AI-driven content creation, helping users draft blog posts based on input prompts.
 The generated content is displayed in the blog editor and can be customized further by the user before publishing.
 16. **AI moderation**: Integrated AI moderation to automatically flag inappropriate comments, including those containing hate speech, profanity, or other harmful content.
 Moderators can review flagged content via the Admin Dashboard, where the flagged comments are displayed alongside sentiment analysis to help identify potential violations in real-time.
+17. **TensorFlow.js Image Classification**: TensorFlow.js is integrated into the frontend to enable machine learning capabilities directly in the browser.
+Using the MobileNet model, this feature allows users to classify and identify categories of merchandise images in the shopping component with real-time feedback.
+When a user clicks on an item, the model predicts the item’s category, providing insights into the types of products available.
+This implementation demonstrates basic machine learning concepts and enhances the shopping experience with interactive AI-driven categorization.

 ## Packages and Technologies Used